All Articles/

 Understanding Pre-Treatment Requirements by State

-New construction termite pre-treatment isn't just a recommendation—it's often a legal requirement that protects both homeowners and lenders.
+New construction termite pre-treatment is not just a recommendation—it is often a legal requirement that protects both homeowners and lenders.
 Each state in our service region has specific regulations governing when and how pre-treatment must be applied, with requirements varying significantly based on local termite pressure and climate conditions.

 Texas Pre-Treatment Regulations

-The Texas Structural Pest Control Service requires termite pre-treatment for most new residential and commercial construction.
+The Texas Structural Pest Control Service mandates termite pre-treatment for most new residential and commercial constructions.
 According to Texas Administrative Code Title 4, Chapter 7, pre-treatment is mandatory when:

 • The structure will have wood components within 18 inches of soil grade